Background

 Virchow's triad

 - Venous stasis (immobility, hospitalization, surgery, trauma, paralysis, long-distance travel, heart failure).
+Stasis-induced venous valve hypoxia is a recognized mechanism for thrombus initiation, even in the absence of overt vessel wall damage (Shaydakov 2024).

 - Hypercoagulability